 Process until well blended and uniform in color.

 Scoop into balls - a food disher works great for this.
 I use a 1 Tablespoon size - but this is merely a preference.
 If you like larger-golf ball sized truffles, go for it!

-I like cold-brewed coffee, but any coffee that you enjoy the flavor of is fine!
+I like a cold-brewed coffee for this recipe, but any coffee that you enjoy the flavor of is fine!
 Left-over from the coffee pot is a great use of that last half cup!

 I use either peanut butter or a mix of almond and peanut butter, or cashew and peanut butter.

 I've made it with quick oats and regular rolled oats - they both came out great!